moldach/project-directory/README.md

 Another tool I have not yet tried yet (as I’m a `ctb` to the `lockedata/starters` package) but looks promising is [`rrtools`](https://github.com/benmarwick/rrtools).
-It provides a convienent starting point for writing a journal article, report, or thesis.
+It provides a convenient starting point for writing a journal article, report, or thesis.

 ### Publish your analysis to a website